At Wiley Financial we offer asset appraisal services in San Diego. We are based in Carlsbad, CA but we service clients all around Southern California.

 Confidentiality and Privacy

 The appraiser will maintain the conformity and privacy of customer information obtained in the course of this assignment in compliance with USPAP and Regulation Practices, Title V of Gramm, Leach, Bliley Financial Modernization Act.
-Due to the the emphasis we put on protecting the security and confidential information about the client, we do not sell information about our client to others.
-We only share information outside of our company when necessary to administer products or services we provide when we have your permission, or when required or permitted by law.
+Due to the emphasis we put on protecting the security and confidential information about the client, we do not sell information about our client to others.
+We only share information outside our company when necessary to administer products or services we provide when we have your permission, or when required or permitted by law.

 Methods of Valuation

 Appraisal methods employed in arriving at the final conclusion as to value on all of the equipment include the Cost Approach Analysis and the Market Data Approach Analysis.
 At times, the Income Approach Analysis is used.

 The Cost Approach Analysis is defined as a “method in which the value of an asset is derived by estimating the replacement cost of the improvements and deducting them from the estimated depreciation.”

 In determining depreciation, the appraiser has used his judgment and prudence in determining the depreciation factor.
 Experience with this type of equipment has proven the use of a formula, which is as follows:

 Fair Market Value = (Remaining Life/Normal Life) x Cost New